whennemuth/bu-wp-ecs/README.md

    > *In general, we recommend against using AWS CloudFormation parameters with the AWS CDK.
 The usual ways to pass values into AWS CDK apps are [context values](https://docs.aws.amazon.com/cdk/v2/guide/context.html) and environment variables.
 Because they are not available at synthesis time, parameter values cannot be easily used for flow control and other purposes in your CDK app.*

-   Currently, the recognized scenarios for stack creation will come with their own subset of parameters.
-   The following link details each scenario with explanations of the parameters.
+   The following link details all context values with explanation on how to use them to modify or broaden CDK resource output.

    - [Parameters](./docs/parameters.md)